 PACKING AND FURNITURE PREPARATION

-2. Empty closets of remaining (un-laundered) items and stored items, placing them in plastic bags, and moving them to the center of the living room.
+2. Empty closets of remaining (un-laundered) items and stored items, placing them in plastic bags, and moving them to the living room center.

 3. Remove contents from dressers and nightstands so that the interiors may be treated.
 Items should be placed in plastic bags and moved to the center of the living room.